ibm-cloud-docs/vsrx/vsrx-upgrade.md

 Reference the following table to determine if you can upgrade your vSRX using OS reload.
 For more information, see [General upgrade considerations](/docs/vsrx?topic=vsrx-general-upgrade).

-For more information on the vSRX versions listed below, refer to [IBM Cloud Juniper vSRX supported versions](/docs/vsrx?topic=vsrx-vsrx-versions).
+For more information on the vSRX versions listed, refer to [IBM Cloud Juniper vSRX supported versions](/docs/vsrx?topic=vsrx-vsrx-versions).

-The upgrade will re-apply the license currently applied to the node(s).
-It will not update the license.
-To update to a newer license you must seperately run the license renewal steps, see [Renewing a vSRX license](/docs/vsrx?topic=vsrx-license-renewal).
+The upgrade re-applies the license currently applied to the nodes.
+It does not update the license.
+To update to a newer license, you must separately run the license renewal steps.
+For more information, see [Renewing a vSRX license](/docs/vsrx?topic=vsrx-license-renewal).
 {: tip}

 | Current vSRX version  | Processor model and speed | Stand-alone or HA | Upgrade method  | Rollback supported |